-Tornado wreaks havoc in northern Michigan community
+At least 1 killed, 23 hurt in northern Michigan tornado

 GAYLORD, Mich.
-(AP) — A tornado tore through a small community in Michigan’s northern Lower Peninsula on Friday, flipping vehicles, tearing the roofs off buildings and causing other damage.
+(AP) — A tornado tore through a small northern Michigan community on Friday, killing at least one person and injuring at least 23 others as it flipped vehicles, tore the roofs off of buildings, and downed trees and power lines.

-Eddie Thrasher, 55, said he was sitting in his car outside an auto parts store when the twister seemed to appear above him.
+Eddie Thrasher, 55, said he was sitting in his car outside an auto parts store when the tornado seemed to appear above him.

 “There are roofs ripped off businesses, a row of industrial-type warehouses,” Thrasher said.
 “RVs were flipped upside down and destroyed.
 There were a lot of emergency vehicles heading from the east side of town.”